Oak Meadow announces new high school director

 In addition to his accomplishments as an educational professional, Fortescue is an award-winning painter and skilled mountaineer.

 Executive Director Michelle Simpson-Siegel said, "Alan brings such vibrancy to the high school director role.
 His dedication to experiential education and self-expression is a great match for Oak Meadow.
+He’s already begun to innovate aspects of our program and to connect with our students and families."

 Oak Meadow’s curriculum can be used independently or through its fully-accredited distance learning school.
 Founded in 1975, it is an approved Independent School in Vermont.
 For further information, visit oakmeadow.com.